 Main Attractions

-Dinosaur National Monument – The visitor center and entrance to the Colorado side of the monument is located two miles east of town.
+Dinosaur National Monument – The visitor center and entrance to the Colorado side of the monument are located two miles east of town.
 The Colorado side features stunning views and a scenic drive.
 The Utah side of the monument, where the dinosaur fossils are, is about 22 miles west.

 Recreation

 - Dinosaur National Monument’s largest campground is located near the Utah Visitor Center in Jensen, UT, about 22 miles west of Dinosaur.
+There are 80 primitive campsites with no electrical hookups or showers.

 - Read about the camping near Rangely and Dinosaur.